 Router

-This page is for site authors using qip route and qip dev.
+This page is for site authors using qip router and qip dev.

 It explains: